Percocet Patient Tips

 Response and Effectiveness

-- Maximum effect of oxycodone component reached in 1.8 hours and duration of activity lasts for 3-4 hours.
-Acetaminophen effect reached within 30-60 minutes of administration and analgesic effect lasts around 3 to 4 hours.
+- The maximum effect of the oxycodone component of Percocet is reached in 1.8 hours and duration of activity lasts for 3-4 hours.
+The peak acetaminophen effect is reached within 30-60 minutes of administration and the analgesic effect lasts around 3 to 4 hours.

 More about Percocet (acetaminophen / oxycodone)

 - Side Effects

 - Drug Images